Three die in Grand Canyon helicopter crash

 Bradley said there were four level 1 trauma patients at the scene of the crash near Quartermaster Canyon, within the Grand Canyon on the Hualapai Nation.

-"We are having difficulties getting the four people out of the crash site area to the hospital," he said.
-"It is too windy and it's dark and the area is very rugged."
+First responders had difficulty reaching the four survivors, Bradley said, noting, "It is too windy and it's dark and the area is very rugged."

+Rescuers got an assist from military aircraft from Nellis Air Force Base in Las Vegas and were in the process of evacuating the injured overnight, Bradley said.

 Photos of the crash scene showed flames and dark smoke rising from rocky terrain.